-- 8. Place level on lathe bed and adjust so bed is level side-to-side and front-to-back. - -If using machine feet, adjust top and bottom hex nuts on each leg to level bed, then tighten hex nuts to secure position. - -If bolting lathe to floor, use shims under legs to level bed, then tighten mounting fasteners. - Insert tool rest into tool rest base and tighten tool rest lock handle, as shown in Figure 16.
+- 8. Place level on lathe bed and make necessary adjustments so bed is level from side-to-side and front-to-back. - If you are using machine feet, adjust top and bottom hex nuts on each leg to level bed; then tighten hex nuts to secure these adjustments. - If you are bolting lathe to floor, use shims under legs to level bed; then tighten mounting fasteners. - Insert tool rest into tool rest base and tighten tool rest lock lever, as shown in Figure 15.

-Figure 16.
-Tool rest installed tool rest base.
+Figure 15.
+Tool rest installed on the tool rest base.